IMMIGRATION LAW

 When do I renew my 2-year temporary Green card.

-If your green card is valid only for two years and it was through marriage, you need to submit an Application to Remove conditions and thus to renew green card with it.
-There are different scenarios on when and how you renew your 2-year green card.
+If your Green Card is valid only for two years and it was through marriage, you need to submit an application to remove conditions and thus to renew your Green Card with it.
+There are different scenarios on when and how you renew your 2-year Green Card.

 Joint renewal of the green card.